lodauria/Individual_Assignments/mosquitto/README.md

 ## Mosquitto RSMB

 The RSMB is used to communicate with the RIOT sensor nodes.
 For more details about the installation of the Mosquitto RSMB refer to the official [Mosquitto repository](https://github.com/eclipse/mosquitto.rsmb).
-Below is reported a short guide on ho how to setup and start the broker on your local PC or on FIT-IoT Lab.
+Below is reported a short guide on ho how to setup and start the broker on your local PC or on FIT IoT-Lab.

 ### Start broker on local PC (1st assignment)